keithsecond/prospects/README.md

 }
 ```

-Eightfold tenants + BISD: Each test accumulates only genuinely new IDs into an in-memory set, then writes job details (department, location, work-site type, cleaned description) to `test-data/description/<org>.description.json`.
+Most tests accumulates only genuinely new IDs into an in-memory set, then writes job details (department, location, work-site type, cleaned description) to `test-data/description/<org>.description.json`.

 ---